-Children living in poverty are twice as likely to feel lonely than their better-off peers, new research has found.
+Children living in poverty twice as likely to be lonely

 A study into children’s loneliness by the Office for National Statistics (ONS) also found children’s happiness with their friends had the greatest impact on whether they felt lonely, and those living in cities were more lonely than those living elsewhere.

 But it was the link between loneliness and poverty that was most striking - outweighing other factors such as age and gender - with one 15-year-old telling researchers: “When [children] don’t have the stuff that other kids may have.
 Like for example a new pair of trainers might come out, people might want to get it, they can’t get it, they’ll feel alone; like why can’t I get this, why can’t I get that?”

 A child’s sense of autonomy also affected their loneliness, with those with low happiness at their amount of choice four times more likely to be lonely than those with ‘very high happiness’ with their amount of choice.

 Youngsters who had low levels of happiness with their relationships with friends were seven times more likely to be lonely.

 The Yorkshire Post has been campaigning to highlight the ‘hidden epidemic’ of loneliness since 2014.

 The ONS’ study built on its previous research, which began after the Prime Minister launched the Government’s Loneliness Strategy last autumn, which showed that more than one in 10 children aged between 10 and 15 described themselves as feeling lonely “often”.